What is the Employee Experience?

 But what about employee experience (EX)?
 Don’t employees deserve to be treated as well, if not more so than the customer?

-EX is the sum of everything an employee experiences throughout his or her connection to the organization, says brand leadership professional Denise Yohn.
-The employee experience includes Every employee interaction, from the first contact as a potential recruit to the last interaction after the end of employment.
+The employee experience includes every employee interaction, from the first contact as a potential recruit to the last interaction at the end of employment and everything in between.

 Why There’s a Need for Employee Experience

-The short answer the current generation, the Millennials.
+The short answer is the Millennial generation.

-Millennials bring an even larger workforce to companies than did Baby Boomers.
-Millennials are the wireless generation, the digital generation, the me generation.
-Regardless of what we call them, they are a committed group of talented individuals who value experiences over things.
-This creates a skills gap because they don’t have the mindset of work for 30 years and leave with a pension.
+Regardless of what we call them, they’re a committed group of talented individuals who value experiences over things.
+This creates a skills gap because they don’t have the mindset to work for 30 years at one company.

 This gap leads to talent wars, in which companies compete to attract potential employees that have the necessary skills.
-From direct sales to skilled trades, these employees need to appreciate the importance of their jobs within the organization as a whole.
-Bridging the skills gap means finding ways to attract and retain valuable employees.
+From direct sales to skilled trades, these employees need to know the value of their jobs within the organization as a whole.

 The Foundation for Employee Experience

-(Our) study showed just how much millennials are turning away from materialism and traditional measures of success, and instead focusing their (considerable) disposable income on experiences.
-In fact, 65% of the 18-34-year-olds surveyed were driving the Experience Economy through buying real-life experiences versus possessionsMillennials Want Experiences More Than Anything Else
+“(Our) study showed just how much millennials are turning away from materialism and traditional measures of success, and instead focusing their (considerable) disposable income on experiences.
+In fact, 65% of the 18-34-year-olds surveyed were driving the Experience Economy through buying real-life experiences versus possessions.”
+Millennials Want Experiences More Than Anything Else

 The employee experience begins before recruitment and is based on a set of distinct core values.